Antonietta Stella: Life and career

 Born in Perugia, Stella studied at the Conservatorio Francesco Morlacchi in her home town and at the Accademia Nazionale di Santa Cecilia in Rome, and made her debut in Spoleto, as Leonora in Verdi's Il trovatore, in 1950.
 The tenor Giuseppe Treppaciani was her partner on stage, and later became her husband.
-She appeared at the Rome Opera in 1951, as Leonora in Verdi's La forza del destino alongside Mario del Monaco.
+She appeared at the Rome Opera in 1951, as Leonora in Verdi's La forza del destino alongside Mario Del Monaco.
 The same year, she appeared in Germany at the Staatstheater Stuttgart, the Bavarian State Opera and the Staatstheater Wiesbaden.

 She quickly sang throughout Italy: Florence, Naples, Parma, Turin, Catania, Venice, among others.
-She made her La Scala debut in 1954 as Desdemona in Verdi's Otello, where she then sang regularly until 1963, to great acclaim, in Verdi roles such as Violetta in La traviata, Elisabetta in Don Carlos, and the title role in Aida, as Puccini's Tosca, Mimi in La bohème and Madama Butterfly.
+She made her La Scala debut in 1954 as Desdemona in Verdi's Otello, where she then sang regularly until 1963, to great acclaim, in Verdi roles such as Violetta in La traviata, Elisabetta in Don Carlos, and the title roles in Aida, in Puccini's Tosca, Mimí in La bohème and Cio-Cio-San in Madama Butterfly.
 She also performed there as Donna Anna in Mozart's Don Giovanni and Puccini's Suor Angelica.
-She appeared at the Verona di Verona first in 1953, then in 1955 as Aida and Leonora in La forza del destino, and in more leading roles until 1964.
+She appeared at the Arena di Verona first in 1953, then in 1955 as Aida and Leonora in La forza del destino, and in more leading roles until 1964.